 Course Description

 After your first aid station you head through a small neighbourhood to gain the Coho Trail.
-In previous years we’ve had kids dressed up in costumes high fiving runners, at 6:15am!
+In previous years we’ve had young ones dressed up in costumes high fiving runners, at 6:15am!
 This is one supportive and passionate outdoor community in Squamish!

 Shortly after getting back onto the singletrack at Coho Trail you’ll start towards your first big climb of the day, up and over Debeck’s Hill, which presents about 1000 feet / 300 metres in about one mile / 1.5 kilometres.
 As you ascend Debeck’s you’ll be confronted with some of the steepest terrain of the entire race, but you’ll be rewarded with views up valley and out over the mountainous peaks of The Tantalus Range.
 As you crest the top you’ll test your fancy footwork through some rocky terrain before it peters out into a 4×4 service road.
 On the way down you’ll pass by a historic Steam Donkey forestry relic.
 Feel free to stop and snap a pic.

 Your third aid station, and first drop bag location, will be located in between Rob’s and Cliff’s Corners.
 As a 50 mile runner you’ll be turning right to complete a 10 kilometre loop via Cliff’s Corners and one of your RD’s favorite trails, Entrails.
 This 10km loop is a mix of runnable and not so runnable for those unfamiliar with technical terrain.
-Once you drop down Entrails you return to the same aid station for a second time, via a very runnable double wide trail / gravel surface decommissioned road.
-Check back in at the aid station a second time, use your drop bag again, and then exit the aid station to the right.
+Once you drop down Entrails you return to the same aid station for a second time, via a very runnable gravel forest service road.
+Check back in at the aid station a second time, use your drop bag again, and then exit the aid station to the right, along the service road.

-You’re now on the Northside Connector gravel service road for a few kilometers, enjoy the last bits of runnable terrain before you head into the big nasty.
-Stay right at the Y split in the Forest Service Road, proceed approximately 1 kilometre further until you can pick up a trail on your left named Galactic Scheisse.
-This trail is located just a few hundred meters after you cross over a prominent water flow in the FSR.
+You’re now on the Northside Connector gravel service road for a few kilometres, enjoy the last bits of runnable terrain before you head into the big nasty.
+Stay right at the Y split in the FSR, proceed approximately 1 kilometre further until you can pick up a trail on your left named Galactic Scheisse.
+This trail is located just a few hundred meters after you cross over a prominent water flow / bridge along the FSR.

 As you exit Fred you’ll arrive at your fourth aid station of the day at “Word of Mouth.”

-Once you exit Word Of Mouth you’ll be at the approximate 30 mile point of your race at Quest University.
+Once you exit Word Of Mouth you have about 5 kilometers of mostly downhill singletrack until you arrive at the approximate 30 mile point of your race at Capilano University (formerly Quest).
 A full aid station, full facilities and your other drop bag await.

-Once you depart Quest it’s back to the climbing again.
-This time via Garibaldi Road, to The Climb Trail.
-Early in The Climb Trail you’ll pass a nice little waterfall and about a mile further along you’ll start to get some more open views back down valley towards Quest and across to The Tantalus Mountain Range.
+If you’ve not been back to Squamish since last year, you won’t even recognize the new parking area at the entrance to The Climb Trail, as there’s now over 100 gravel parking spots located here, and The Climb Trail entrance has been shifted just slightly due to this construction work.
+Once you begin your climb up The Climb Trail you’ll pass a nice little waterfall after a few minutes and about a mile further along you’ll start to get some more open views back down valley towards Cap U and across to The Tantalus Mountain Range.
 You are climbing on singletrack until crossing over The Northside Connector and then continuing up the Upper Climb Trail.
 Climbing, climbing, climbing you’ll top out as you find A.M. or the non politically correct name of Angry Midget.
-A.M. is a wonderful fall line running trail and though you’re legs might be screaming you’ll likely be doing the same out loud as you enjoy every step!
+A.M. is a wonderful fall line running trail and though your legs might be screaming you’ll likely be doing the same out loud as you enjoy every step!
+As has always been the case, our superstar volunteer Alaia Alsharif will be at the top directing you back down AM, with her wonderful smile and coloured hair.
+Be sure to give her a high five and thank her for her endless dedication towards our races.

 Take Summer’s Eve into The Smoke Bluffs, blaze past the rock climbers and boulderers until you end up in the parking lot at the bottom.
-It’s time to get those legs to turn over on some flat stuff finally, and you’re only a few kilometers from celebrating your achievement in our beer gardens!
+It’s time to get those legs to turn over on some flat stuff finally, as you’re only a few kilometres from celebrating your achievement in our beer gardens! (both alcoholic and non-alcoholic options await)

-In case you’ve made it this far and haven’t deduced this just yet… it’s NOT an easy course, but if you train hard you’ll be one of those receiving a finisher’s medal and finish line hug or high-five.
+In case you’ve made it this far and haven’t deduced this just yet… this is NOT an easy course, but if you train hard you’ll be one of those receiving a coveted finisher’s medal and finish line hug, high-five, or fly-by, your call!